polterguy/polterguy.github.io/index.md

 description: "Magic Cloud is an AI-based Low-Code and No-Code software development automation framework, allowing for the machine to create most of your code"
 header:
   image: /assets/images/wizard-large.png
+  image_description: Wizard standing in his library reading a book symbolizing the power of Magic Cloud
 ---

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_,